maflcko/b-c-gui-translations-review/reviews/zh_TW.md

         <translation>自定义...</translation>

 YES
-The translation uses Simplified Chinese ("自定义") instead of Traditional Chinese.
-Also, the ellipsis character should be consistent: the source uses the single character ellipsis "…", while the translation uses three periods "...".
+The translation uses the simplified Chinese term "自定义" instead of the Traditional Chinese term.
+Also, the ellipsis should be the full-width "…" as in the source, not three periods.

 Correct translation:
 自訂…